Like this post? Help us by sharing it!

 When to go: Early April

 Just twelve castles remain intact from Japan’s feudal age, and all are a good bet for a cherry blossom picnic.
-Inuyama, built in 1537, is one of the oldest castles after surviving many a natural disaster.
-It’s perched on a small hill that is surrounded by cherry trees, as is the nearby landscape garden Urakuen.
+After surviving many a natural disaster, Inuyama, built in 1537, is one of the oldest castles.
+It’s perched on a small hill surrounded by cherry trees – as is the nearby landscape garden Urakuen.

-Inuyama is a 45-minute train journey from Nagoya, the home of InsideJapan Tours’ Japanese HQ – you may just bump into our staff here enjoying a bento lunchbox with a cheeky cup (or two) of sake.
+Inuyama is a 45-minute train journey from Nagoya, the home of InsideJapan Tours’ Japanese HQ.
+You may just bump into our staff here enjoying a bento lunchbox with a cheeky cup of sake (or two).